-To only reset a single conversation’s data use reset on the conversation instead:
+To only reset a single conversation’s data use Conversation.reset instead:

 Resetting won’t delete any conversations so you’ll be able to reuse them.

-If you want to save the current state of Cleverbot and all of its conversations you can use cb.save:
+If you want to save the current state of Cleverbot and all of its conversations you can use Cleverbot.save:

-This saves the key, timeout and tweaks you’ve given to Cleverbot and its conversations and also the current cleverbot state of each.
+This saves the key, timeout and tweaks you’ve given to Cleverbot and its conversations and also the data of each including the cleverbot state.

-In order to load and recreate the previously saved state as a new Cleverbot instance use cleverbot.load:
+In order to load and recreate the previously saved state as a new Cleverbot instance use load: